JuliaGraphics/Luxor.jl/docs/src/simplegraphics.md

 ![bounding boxes 2](assets/figures/bbox2.png)

-You can find the intersection of BoundingBoxes, and also find whether a point lies inside one.
+You can find the union and intersection of BoundingBoxes, and also find whether a point lies inside one.
 The following code creates, shrinks, and shifts two bounding boxes (colored yellow and pink), and then draws: their union (a bounding box that includes both), in black outline; and their intersection (a bounding box of their common areas), in red.
 Then some random points are created and drawn differently depending on whether they're inside the intersection or outside.

 ```@example
 using Luxor # hide